Hokitika Festival

 Monday, 2 February

-The formal part of the festival will finish after the morning safety briefing and we’ll shut down Festival HQ.
+The formal part of the festival will finish after the morning safety briefing, and we’ll shut down Festival HQ.

 After your day’s activity, many people will start heading home.
 Many more will be sticking around for a few extra days of Canyoning.